 Part 2: Science Matters Outreach Tour

 No matter where you live in Minnesota, the museum will come to you!
 The second part of the Science Matters experience will have our outreach instructor come to your school to inspire and engage all of your students from Kindergarten to 5th grade.
-With bigger–than–life props and memorable, interactive science demonstrations, this program is the shit!
+With bigger–than–life props and memorable, interactive science demonstrations!
 Below are the topics being offered this year:

 What do sleds, glue and other everyday objects have in common?
 They are all technology and were designed by engineers.
 Student volunteers discover how technology solves different kinds of problems, and then test a technology to see how well it performs in different situations.
 They put the engineering design process into use by building a tower using an unexpected construction tool.